BitsDevelopmentTeam/bits-server/README.md

 Start a local instance for testing
 ----------------------------------

-Simply execute `./bitsd.py` from this directory.
-Web server will be listening on port 8008, websocket server on 3389, remote control on 8888.
+Simply execute `./bitsd.py` from this directory and watch the log closely ;)

 Configuration
 -------------